 As with any new community building efforts, your resident appreciation events can start small.
 You don’t have to run twenty new events your first year, or throw a planning-intensive party.
 Small, consistent efforts to engage residents will add up over time - so start with a handful of mini-event, and let the momentum build from there!
 Your residents will appreciate the extra effort - and the time you spend building a thriving resident community will mean better resident retention, higher resident satisfaction, and more renewed leases next year.

-TheGuarantors’ mission is to improve the world of renting for both owners/operators and residents by offering support and security through lease guarantees (Rent Coverage), security deposit alternatives (Deposit Coverage), and renters insurance.
-To learn more about how TheGuarantors can help you find and retain great residents, contact us here.
+’ mission is to improve the world of renting for both and by offering support and security through lease guarantees (Rent Coverage), security deposit alternatives (Deposit Coverage), and renters insurance.
+To learn more about how TheGuarantors can help you find and retain great residents, here.